Free Tools/Content Brief Generator

 What Should a Content Brief Include?

 A comprehensive SEO content brief goes beyond a simple outline.
 It gives writers all the context they need to create content that ranks without spending hours on their own research.
-According to recent SEO research, nearly 100% of page-one results use their target keyword in the title or H1, making keyword-aligned structure a non-negotiable part of any brief.

 Essential Brief Components